-These townhouses were constructed in the 19th Century, made from brown sandstone.
+These townhouses were developed in the 19th Century, made from brown sandstone.
 They have below-level entrances, which are sometimes called English basements, and many have a garden at the back.
 These homes have many charming features of the times and maintain that old-fashioned feel.

 A unit or part of an apartment building or large property that is individually owned.
 Common areas are shared.
 Also called a condominium.

 A membership-based corporation in which a person buys shares to live in a building.
-The more square footage, the more shares owned in a co-op.
-Many of the apartment buildings in New York City are co-ops or condos.
+The more square footage, the more shares are owned in a co-op.
+Many of the apartment buildings in New York City are co-ops or condos.[irp]

 The net operating income of a property (minus its debt servicing fee, interest, and other expenses).
 An amount, expressed in a percentage, calculated by dividing a property’s cash flow by the total amount invested in the property and multiplying by 100.
-The guarantee also called the cash yield.
+The guarantee is also called the cash yield.

-Certificate of Insurance
+Certificate of InsuranceCertificate of Insurance

 This called COO.
 A document issued by the local government stating that a piece of real estate is up to all proper health and building codes and can be occupied by the public.

-A concierge is a person situated inside the lobby of a building which acts as a receptionist.
+A concierge is a person situated inside the lobby of a building that acts as a receptionist.
 This individual is responsible for receiving packages or alerting tenants of visitors.
 In some buildings, the concierge may work as security in the lobby as well.
 This person usually does not have the same duties as the doorman.

-The process by which a landlord, through negligence or a willful act, renders a property unsuitable for occupancy.
+The process by which a landlord, through negligence or a willful act renders a property unsuitable for occupancy.
 The tenant is not liable for further payment of rent and may seek damages.

-Documents consisting of the agreement and the conditions of the contract (general, supplementary, and other conditions).
-They include the drawings, the specifications, all addenda issued before execution of the contract, and all modifications.
+Documents consist of the agreement and the conditions of the contract (general, supplementary, and other conditions).
+They include the drawings, the specifications, all addenda issued before the execution of the contract, and all modifications.
 A modification is (1) a written amendment to the contract signed by both parties, (2) a written interpretation issued by the architect in the form of a drawing or otherwise, (3) a change order, or (4) a written order issued by the architect for a minor change in the work.

 The time at which a buyer and seller agree on a price.
 At this time, the seller will have their attorney write up a contract of sale for the purchaser to sign.

-The failure of a party to meet a financial obligation when due, or to perform any provision of a lease, mortgage, or other agreement.
+The failure of a party to meet a financial obligation when due or to perform any provision of a lease, mortgage, or other agreement.

 A device that reduces airflow velocity from a mechanical duct system supplying a building with air.
 The shape of a diffuser is usually circular or square, and it is set in the ceiling at predetermined locations to diffuse air within that space.

-An apartment with two levels, joined by stairs.
+An apartment with two levels joined by stairs.

-Effective gross income
+Effective gross incomeEffective gross income

-The scheduled gross income of a property, minus the vacancy rate.
+The scheduled gross income of a property minus the vacancy rate.

 The right to leave a tract of land.
 Often used in connection with access.

 The right of a government or municipal quasi-public body to seize private property for public use.
-It is acquired through a court action called condemnation, in which the court determines the use is a public use and decides upon the compensation for the owner.
+It is acquired through a court action called condemnation, in which the court determines the purpose is a public use and decides upon the compensation for the owner.